NoahDavey/100-days-of-code/log/r1-log.md

 Today I created a webhook throught the github UI for my GithubAccountability Repo.
 I initially set it up so that whenever a comment on a commit is received that an event would be sent to me.
 I was able to successfully receive the payload and view the data which was sent to me.
 Tomorrow I plan on extending the functionlaity of this endpoint so that it does something useful when someone pushes to a repo.
 Likely I will do something like sending a message to telegram or signal etc. This was a good day and I feel like I better grasp the idea of Webhooks now.

 ### R1D3
+Today I connected to the telegram API using a bot.
+I struggled a bit here in trying to make the bot send me an individual method.
+But was successful in setting up the connection.
+Hopefully tomorrow I will be able to get some messages getting sent back and forth.
+Once that is achieved I will be able to connect up the webhook implementation and send through commit details when the webhook is hit.

 ### R1D4
 ### R1D5
 ### R1D6